Science-Backed Strategies That Transform Academic Performance with Memory Techniques for Students

 Daily Practice Routine (15 minutes)

-Check against source material and identify gaps
+Cross-check against the source material to identify gaps.

 Exercise 3: Memory Palace Construction Workshop